PawanMankar/qa.jbktest.com_Manual-Testing-Project_A/README.md

 * Test Senarios & Its Possible Test Case Conditions
 * Execution of test cases etc
 **********************************************************************************************************************
-So you can downlode each seprate file or Zip File which i uploded on this github
+So you can downlode each seprate Excel file or Zip File which i uploded on this github